benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

    - In `main`, the interpretation of the Eff program now includes a `runWriterUnsafe` step.
-This is one of several approaches to logging offerred by Eff, where we send a side-effecting handler function (eg `println`) into the interpreter, that logs each event as its emitted, rather than returning an accumulation.
-Its not pure, but it has the advantage of not accumulating data in memory during execution.
+This is one of several approaches to logging offerred by Eff, where we send a side-effecting handler function (eg `println`) into the interpreter, that logs each event as it is emitted, rather than returning an accumulation.
+It's not pure, but it has the advantage of not accumulating data in memory during execution.

 ### :arrow_forward: _Run Code_